 © Dave Mathieson - Amherst Daily News

-Ashley Blenkhorn with some of the basic principles of life that will help carry her to world championships beginning Oct.
+Ashley Blenkhorn with some of the basic tenets of life she will carry with her to the world taekwondo championships beginning Oct.
 23 in Spain.
 Blenkhorn earned a spot on Team Canada after winning a silver medal at the national championships in May.